Copyrighting your website is a complex but necessary process to ensure that your creation is not pirated

 Can You Copyright Blogs?

-A blog is a kind of a website but a miniature version of a website.
+A blog/ content is a kind of website but a miniature version of a website.
 As a blogger, my entire heart and soul is put on creating good and creative content for the viewers.
 Not only has this creation of blog articles, videos and graphics taken a lot of effort and time but also a lot of intellectuals are put into it.

 Therefore, blogs can be copyrighted and bloggers can get protection for their work.
 However, there are a few things every blogger should consider before copyright: